bwogit/CI_PP2_GAME/README.md

 -  [w3schools](https://www.w3schools.com/css/tryit.asp?filename=trycss_form_focus2) was reviewed to change input focus color
 -  [w3schools](https://www.w3schools.com/css/css3_buttons.asp) for styling the buttons.
 - [quotable](https://api.quotable.io/random) part of freecodecamp.
 This is what made possible the integration of the quote of the day section of the website
-- [hamburgerMenu] (https://alvarotrigo.com/blog/hamburger-menu-css-responsive/) inspired by this work. the code is reused on the 3 pages.
+- [hamburgermenu] (https://alvarotrigo.com/blog/hamburger-menu-css-responsive/) inspired by this work. the code is reused on the 3 pages.
 - [helpIcon](https://stackoverflow.com/questions/29102646/creating-a-help-icon-using-css) inspired by these tutorials
 - [game](https://javascript.plainenglish.io/building-a-rock-paper-scissors-game-with-javascript-bce23d39509d) this site inspired the RPS games.
 - [quizz](https://simplestepscode.com/javascript-quiz-tutorial/) I was loosely inpired by this.